jichengyue/Rulez/README.md

 # Rulez

-Rulez is a business rule engine that makes possible to easily create logical conditions and evaluate them in the code.
+Rulez is a business rule engine that allows to easily create logical conditions and evaluate them in the code.

-It provides also a web editor for the rules, that are stored in DB and can thus be modified at run-time.
+It also provides a web editor for the rules, that are stored in DB and can thus be modified at run-time.

 ## Getting started